Say Goodbye to Hardwood Floor Scratches

 Prevention Measures:

-To keep your hardwood floors looking pristine, consider these preventive measures:
+To keep your hardwood floors looking pristine, here are some preventative measures that are often overlooked

 • Keep pet nails trimmed to prevent scratches.